Western Animation: It's the Great Pumpkin, Charlie Brown

 - "I got a rock."

-- Comedic Sociopathy: As noted elsewhere, in order for Charlie Brown to get a bagful of rocks while trick-or-treating there has to be an entire town full of adults who would give a kid a rock.
+- Comedic Sociopathy: As noted elsewhere, in order for Charlie Brown to get a bagful of rocks while trick-or-treating there has to be an entire neighborhood full of adults who would give a kid a rock.
 Or, more to the point, who would give one specific kid a rock, while all the others get what sounds like great candy.

 - Expressive Mask: Lucy's witch mask loses its scowl while she asks for extra candy she can give to Linus later.